mika-littor/CGM-in-Mice-Analysis/README.md

 ## Setup
 1. Download the file that creates the plot you are interested in
 2. Download the supplementary file
-3. Add both files to your working directory
+3. Add the files to your working directory
 4. Run the file from 1 using Python workbench

 ## Files